Kar2410/StartupGatewayHackathon.github.io/readme.md

 pip install -r requirements.txt
 ```

-You will also need to add your OpenAI API key to the `.env` file.
+You will also need to add your OpenAI API/ Hugging Face API  key to the `.env` file.

 ## Usage